 Therefore, because it’s at the heart of your manufacturing process, your batch record system is a good baseline indicator of the vitality of the rest of your operations.
 Using manual, paper-based systems to manage your batch record processes is like hoping your immune system can ward off the cold, flu and other illnesses on its own.
 It might seem like a simple, inexpensive and sufficient solution, but even the most reliable immune system can be compromised, jeopardizing the body’s overall health and well-being.

 The good news is, an over-the-counter “miracle drug” is now available that can cure your batch records pains.
 If your company’s efficiency, product quality and production output seem to be under the weather even though you’re doing all the right things to keep them strong and healthy, your paper-based or disconnected batch record processes might be the underlying cause.
 As with any potentially serious illness, prevention is the best medicine, but early detection and proactive treatment is the next best thing.
-It’s probably time to cure the disease by implementing an EBR solution.
+It’s probably time to cure the disease by implementing an EBR software solution.